 Emile Berlinger, a German-born American citizen, had, however, by 1888 obtained patents for important improvements – a circular plate of a shellac mixture instead of a waxed cylinder, and a horizontal motion of the needle instead of a perpendicular one (i.e. a motion making lateral impressions on the sides of a spiral track instead of the previous 'hill and dale' impressions), and his principles were in time developed and universally adopted.

-The application of electricity
+Application of electricity

 So far the processes had been purely mechanical, the result of the direct action of sound vibrations.
 In 1925 appeared the earliest electrically made records, in which the vibrations had been received by means of a microphone and converted into electrical vibrations in a needle traveling over the recording disk.
 It was found that by the use of electric-made records, much more faithful reproductions could be secured, and the acoustic-made record in time disappeared from the market.
 The motive power of the Edison and early Berliner instruments had been supplied by a handle turned by the operator.
 This had been superceded by a clock-spring device, which in the more expensive instruments was, in turn, superceded by electric power obtained by plugging to the domestic electric circuit: such instruments also reproduced the sounds by electric means, reversing the process of electrical recording as described above.
 The new apparatus was commonly combined with one for the reception of radio broadcasting.
 The bugbear of short-playing records (cutting up an extended composition into record sides of under 5 minutes) was early recognized; but it was only in 1948 that (at first in the USA) all the problems inherent in trying to combine a narrower groove and slower speed without loss of high fidelity throughout the greater part of the range of audible frequencies was satisfactorily solved.